hex-digital/acf-migrations/README.md

 Be sure to add `acf/export.php` to your `.gitignore` file since this will not need to be added if you can run the generated executable upon deployment of your website.

-After installing the plugin and successfully generating your fields, add the following code to the plugin:
+After installing the plugin and successfully generating your fields, add the following code to your `functions.php` file:

     $acf_export_file = __DIR__ . '/acf/export.php';
     if ( file_exists( $acf_export_file ) ) include $acf_export_file;